psantwani/Daily-Coding/README.md

 [DCP8](src/com/piyush/dcp/google/DCP8.java) - Given the root to a binary tree, count the number of unival subtrees.

 [DCP80](src/com/piyush/dcp/google/DCP80.java) - Given the root of a binary tree, return a deepest node.

+[DCP61](src/com/piyush/dcp/google/DCP61.java) - Implement integer exponentiation.
+That is, implement the pow(x, y) function, where x and y are integers and returns x^y.

 **Microsoft**